The early years

-His oldest brother Arthur, born in 1895, joined up with the Armed Forces at the outbreak of World War One, when he was 19.
-He survived the war and returned to marry, but never had children.
+His oldest brother Arthur, born in 1895, joined up with the Armed Forces to serve his country during World War One.
+He was sent to the Western Front and survived the war.
+He returned to Leeds and married, but never had children.
 He died quite young, in the late 1930s.

 Next came grandad's oldest sister, Annie, born in 1899, followed by sister Mary, born in 1901.

 Next came Frederick - or Fred, as he was always known - born in 1904.
-Fred went on to marry and have several children.
-He survived into old age, as he regularly visited grandad and grandma when my older brother, Eric, was a child in the 1950s.
+Fred went on to marry and have children.
+He regularly visited grandad and grandma when my older brother, Eric, was a child in the 1950s.